ayoob196/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 9 remove /tmp/my_first_directory
 file 10 go back a directory
-file 11 list content of working directory, pratent directory and root
+file 11 list content of working directory, pratent directory and root filw 12 script that prints the type of the file named iamafile